Equestrian statue of Stonewall Jackson (Charlottesville, Virginia): Controversy and removal

+Transformation

-In December 2021, the City Council voted to transfer ownership of the Jackson statue to the Brick, a Los Angeles-based art nonprofit.
-The statue was moved to Los Angeles, where the artist Kara Walker cut the statue into pieces and formed a new sculpture out of it, titled "Unmanned Drone".
-Walker completed "Unmanned Drone" in 2023, and it was included in an exhibit at the Museum of Contemporary Art, Los Angeles, which opened on October 23, 2025.
+In December 2021, the Charlottesville City Council voted to transfer ownership of the Jackson statue to The Brick, a Los Angeles-based art nonprofit.
+The statue was moved to Los Angeles, where the artist Kara Walker cut the statue into pieces and formed a new sculpture out of it, titled Unmanned Drone.
+Walker completed the new sculpture in 2023, and it was included in the exhibition Monuments at the Museum of Contemporary Art, Los Angeles, which opened in 2025.
+The museum acquired Unmanned Drone in 2026.

+The granite plinth that had supported the Jackson statue was sculpted by Bethany Collins into the work Love is dangerous, involving a series of rose petals.
+This work was also part of the Monuments exhibit.
+Likewise, the Lee statue, which had been melted down in 2023, was turned into a series of ingots displayed in the Monuments show.
+The ingots will be used as supplies for ROOTED, a public artwork in Charlottesville's Market Street Park and created by Dana King and the Model of Architecture Serving Society.